motorkap/shipping-service/README.md

 # shipping-service
-Used for CLoud Natice Bootcamp
+Used for Cloud Native Bootcamp